 This year I’ve been working for KQED, covering science with a focus on climate change.
 I explained why prescribed fires are rare in California, talked to Insurance Commissioner Dave Jones about what climate change is doing to property insurance, and reported a multi-part series about sea level rise in the Bay Area, and what might be done to adapt to it.

 I made The City Heat Project, which includes a series of reports about urban heat and climate change.
-This year, I’m a California fellow for USC’s Center for Health Journalism, reporting on urban heat impacts.
+I’ve been a California fellow for USC’s Center for Health Journalism, reporting on urban heat impacts.

-I traveled in May to the Democratic Republic of the Congo and Rwanda as a fellow for the International Women’s Media Foundation.
+Last May I traveled to the Democratic Republic of the Congo and Rwanda as a fellow for the International Women’s Media Foundation.

 I’m a lifelong Californian, a former Louisiana resident, and a current Angeleno, and I’ve been covering the environment with a focus on water and climate change since 2002.
 I went to law school and the School of Foreign Service at Georgetown University.

 I have built and performed surgery on a Pygmy kayak.
-My kayak lives in Manhattan Beach but I live inland with a cat named Gigi.
+It lives with me in Los Angeles.